 - Stable nerves – fierce on duty, mellow with kids once the job is done

 Shopping for a personal protection dog?
 Focus on East German, Czech, or West German working lines.
-Show lines look stunning in a ring, but they’re bred mainly for beauty and may lack the unstoppable drive you need for real security work.
+As explained in our comparison of working line vs show line German Shepherds, show lines look stunning in a ring, but they are bred mainly for beauty and may lack the high drive required for serious security work.

 Finding the right dog is half the job.
 Ask yourself, do I want to mold a pup from scratch, polish a talented teenager, or unwrap a fully trained pro?